Brain-WP/BrainMonkey/docs/migrating-from-v1.md

-`andReturnFirstArg()` used in combination with Mockery methods `zeroOrMoreTimes()->withAnyArgs()` allows to create a "catch all" behavior for filters when a return expectation has been added, without having to create specific expectation for each of the possible arguments a filter might receive.
+`andReturnFirstArg()` used in combination with Mockery methods `zeroOrMoreTimes()->withAnyArgs()` allows to create a "catch all" behavior for filters when a return expectation has been added, without having to create specific expectations for each of the possible arguments a filter might receive.

+Of course, adding specific expectations for each of the possible arguments a filter might receive is still possible.

 ---